Wallaby

 Photo: Wallaby eating leaves

-Wallabies eat mostly leaves, but they also eat flowers, ferns, moss and even insects.
-They prefer to feed at night but also graze early in the morning and late evening when it's cool.
-They rest in the shade during the day.
+Wallabies are herbivores that mainly eat leaves, but they also consume flowers, ferns, moss, and even insects.
+They tend to feed at night, as well as in the early morning and late evening when it's cooler.
+During the day, they rest in the shade.

-The Wallaby has a chambered stomach similar to that of a horse.
-Its U-shaped fore-stomach helps it digest fibrous plant material.
-The wallaby regurgitates its food, chews it again and swallows it (chews the cud).
-This extra munching breaks down the rough fibres of their diet and greatly improves its digestion.
+The Wallaby has a chambered stomach similar to that of a horse, with a U-shaped fore-stomach that helps it digest fibrous plant material.
+It regurgitates its food to chew it again and then swallows it, a process known as chewing the cud.
+This extra step aids in breaking down the rough fibres of their diet and improves digestion.

 The Wallaby is well adapted to the dry, hot Australian climate.
-It needs very little water, extracting moisture it needs from its food.
-A wallaby requires only 13% of the water required by a sheep.
-It can survive for months without drinking.
+It requires very little water, as it extracts moisture from its food.
+In fact, a wallaby only needs about 13% of the water that a sheep requires and can survive for months without drinking water.

 Wallabies do Environmentally Friendly Farts